mess0615/getting-clean-data-project/README.md

  - Filter the columns to only contain subject, activity and any feature columns containing 'mean(' or 'std('
  - Rename the columns (sourced originally from features.txt) to be more descriptive using the following rules:
    - Call make.names() on them to remove invalid characters.
-   - Convert one or more dots to a single space.
+   - Convert one or more dots to a single dot.
-   - Remove any trailing spaces.
+   - Remove any trailing dots.
    - Rename std to sd.
    - Rename Acc to Accelerometer.
    - Rename Gyro to Gyroscope.